sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-3-0-agent/spa-setup-desktop-3-0-agent.md

     <!-- border -->![Enable extension](agent3-006.png)

-### Register the Desktop Agent on your Tenant
+### Register the Desktop Agent on your tenant

-Once the installation steps of the SAP Robotic Process Automation setup wizard are completed, you need to register your agent and connect it to a SAP Process Automation tenant in order to execute automations.
+Once the installation steps of the SAP Build Process Automation setup wizard are completed, you need to register your agent and connect it to a SAP Build Process Automation tenant in order to execute automations.

 > The Agent icon will be available on your System Tray, when the Desktop Agent 3 is installed.